KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/bash_pipeline/README.md

 ## Final excercise

 Now that you know how to generate a bash script to run a sequence of commands, please complete the pipeline.sh with all the steps of a standard DNA-seq analysis pipeline by adding the commands lines from the other workshops to pipeline.sh and run the whole analysis pipeline.
-The script should be ale to perform the following steps automatically by runngin only one command:
+The script should be able to perform the following steps automatically by running only one command:

 ```
 bash pipeline.sh ~/ngs_course/dnaseq_pipeline/data/untrimmed_fastq/WES01_chr22m_R1.fastq.gz \ 				~/ngs_course/dnaseq_pipeline/data/untrimmed_fastq/WES01_chr22m_R2.fastq.gz